2187Nick/BlockStudio/README.md

-# 🏗 scaffold-eth - Composable SVG NFT
+# 🏗 scaffold-eth - Blockchain Studio

-> Demonstration showing how SVG NFTs can be composed on top of each other.
+> Demonstration showing how the blockchain can play video and audio.

-## Prerequisites

-This branch is an extension of [loogie-svg-nft](https://github.com/scaffold-eth/scaffold-eth/tree/loogies-svg-nft) branch.
-Watch its [demo](https://www.youtube.com/watch?v=m0bwE5UelEo) to understand more about it.

 ## Introduction

-This branch shows how to set up an SVG NFT contract so that other NFTs can use it in their SVG code.
-This leads to an easy composition of SVG NFTs.
+This

 This demo defines two SVG NFTs:
 1. **Loogies**: They look like this: